Browser Compatibility Testing

 Introduction:

-Modern web applications are built using HTML/CSS and JavaScript technologies to provide end user a rich usability experience.
-Typically a web application runs in a browser.
-However due to slow standardization of these technologies, there could be difference in web application behaviour depending on the browser chosen.
-This could give rise to bad user experience on a particular browser.
+Modern web applications are built using HTML/CSS and JavaScript technologies to provide end users with a rich usability experience.
+Typically, a web application runs in a browser.
+However, due to the slow standardization of these technologies, there could be differences in web application behavior depending on the browser chosen.
+This could give rise to a bad user experience on a particular browser.
+Such application behavior compatibility issues can be detected and addressed early in a development cycle if the web application is tested on different targeted browsers.

 What is Browser Compatibility?